DylanDrein/mu-cs424-f2016/lecture-05.md

 		 (if (zero? n) x (repeat f (- n 1) (f x)))))
 ```

 Here we define some unit tests.
 These unit tests compare the input and the output to our ddx function.
-These format of unit testing however does not work if we simplified our expression further. iFor example if we output (* 3 x) but this table said (+ x (+ x x)) then even though both expressions mean 3x we would fail the unit test.
+These format of unit testing however does not work if we simplified our expression further.
+For example if we output (* 3 x) but this table said (+ x (+ x x)) then even though both expressions mean 3x we would fail the unit test.
 ````
 (define ddx-unit-test-table
   '(( (sin (* x x))